theQRL/documentation/docs/wallet/qrl-wallet.md

 ### Private Keys

-A private key is required to interact with the QRL blockchain, signing a transaction verifying it only originated using this key linked to the public address.
+A private key is required to interact with the QRL blockchain.
+This key is used to sign a transaction, verifying it originated using this key.Anyone with this key can send transactions on behalf of the address.

 The private keys can be represented in either a hexseed or a mnemonic phrase.
 Either can be used to restore a wallet and best practice should be followed to ensure the security of these keys.